Miꞌkmaꞌki: Law

-The Mi'kmaw legal system is called Netukulimk.
+The Miꞌkmaw legal system is called Netukulimk.
 It is best defined as "the use of the natural bounty provided by the Creator for the self-support and well-being of the individual and the community.
 A foundation of Netukulimk is achieving adequate standards of community nutrition and economic well-being without jeopardizing the integrity, diversity, or productivity of our environment."
-Within the conceptual framework of Netukulimk, Mi'kmaw law functions as the foundation of sustaining Mi'kmaw families, communities, and society.
+Within the conceptual framework of Netukulimk, Miꞌkmaw law functions as the foundation of sustaining Miꞌkmaw families, communities, and society.
 This mindset understands the whole of life to be interconnected, describing the rights and responsibilities of the Mi’kmaq with their families, communities, nation, and eco-system.

-Currently, Mi'kma'ki is subject to both Canadian law—with its foundations in the English common law and French civil code systems—and Netukulimk.
-Despite the terms of the Peace and Friendship Treaties outlining a model of co-existence, Euro-Canadian laws increasingly superseded Mi'kmaw law, especially after the passing of the Indian Act and the imposition of Canadian Aboriginal law.
-Today, Mi'kmaq are working with federal and provincial governments, as well as other organizations and groups, in order to restore the role and place of Netukulimk within Mi'kma'ki.
-One method of doing so is through a process coined by Elder Albert Marshall called "two-eyed seeing" or etuaptmumk.
-Etuaptmumk is a concept that stresses the importance of balancing both Mi'kmaw and Canadian worldviews, laws, and wisdom.
+Miꞌkmaꞌki is subject to both Canadian law—with its foundations in the English common law and French civil code systems—and Netukulimk.
+Despite the terms of the Peace and Friendship Treaties outlining a model of co-existence, Euro-Canadian laws increasingly superseded Miꞌkmaw law, especially after the passing of the Indian Act and the imposition of Canadian Aboriginal law.
+Today, Miꞌkmaq are working with federal and provincial governments, as well as other organizations and groups, in order to restore the role and place of Netukulimk within Miꞌkmaꞌki.
+One method of doing so is through a process coined by Elder Albert Marshall called two-eyed seeing or etuaptmumk.
+Etuaptmumk is a concept that stresses the importance of balancing both Miꞌkmaw and Canadian worldviews, laws, and wisdom.

 Geography

-Mi'kmaw Country is located on the East coast of Turtle Island (North America) where it is surrounded by several bodies of water: the Atlantic Ocean to the east, the Gulf of Maine to the south, and the Gulf of St. Lawrence to the north.
-Between the districts of Siknikt, Sipekni'katik, and Kespukwitk lies the bay Bakudabakek; Cabot Strait separates the islands of Unama'ki and Ktaqamkuk, with the Strait of Belle Isle separating the latter from the mainland.
+Miꞌkmaw Country is located on the northeastern coast of North America where it is surrounded by several bodies of water: the Atlantic Ocean to the east, the Gulf of Maine to the south, and the Gulf of St. Lawrence to the north.
+Between the districts of Siknikt, Sipekni'katik, and Kespukwitk lies the bay Bakudabakek (Bay of Fundy); Cabot Strait separates the islands of Unama'ki and Ktaqamkuk, with the Strait of Belle Isle separating the latter from the mainland.
 The continental shelf off Ktaqamkuk is known as the Grand Banks, and it (along with the coast off of Enmigtaqamu'g—the mainland districts of Eskikewa'kik, Sipekni'katik, and Kespukwitk) is where the cold Labrador Current and the warm Gulf Stream meet, making the area not only one of the richest fishing grounds in the world, but also one of the foggiest areas.
-Today, Mi'kma'ki is better known as Eastern or Atlantic Canada.
+Today, Miꞌkmaꞌki is better known as Eastern or Atlantic Canada.

 Climate

-Much of Mi'kma'ki is considered to be a humid continental climate, kept moderate by the ocean, with elevated and northerly regions classified as a subarctic climate.
+Much of Miꞌkmaꞌki is classified as a humid continental climate, kept moderate by the ocean, with elevated and northerly regions classified as a subarctic climate.
 Coastal regions—notably Enmigtaqamu'g, Unama'ki, and Ktaqamkuk—are often subject to coastal fog.
 The country also faces yearly cyclonic storms referred to as nor'easters.